-This Double Diploma is based on three semesters (each of 13 weeks duration), with four subjects taught in each semester.
+This Double Diploma course structure is based on three semesters (each of 13 weeks duration), with four subjects taught in each semester.
 It comprises:

-- 80 credit points of compulsory core subjects - 40 credit points of electives
+- 80 credit points of compulsory core subjects; and - 40 credit points of electives.

-To qualify for the two separate awards of the Diploma of Chaplaincy and Diploma of Leadership a candidate shall accrue an aggregate of at least 120 credit points, including satisfactory completion of the core subjects noted below.
+To qualify for the two separate awards of the Diploma of Business and Diploma of Entrepreneurship a candidate shall accrue an aggregate of at least 120 credit points, including satisfactory completion of the core subjects noted below.